5urg3on/G-SIM/README.md

 ## License

-This project is released under an open source license.
+This tool is released under an open source license.
 ---

 ## Roadmap